isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Consider the potential social consequences of testing.
 High stakes decisions probably should not be made on the basis of the results of a single test.
 If you are unsure how to handle an ethical dilemma, CONSULT, CONSULT, CONSULT!
-When writing assessment reports, Recognize factors, such as language, culture, and the situation, that could have impacted the results, and note them in the report.
+When writing assessment reports, recognize factors, such as language, culture, and the situation, that could have impacted the results, and note them in the report.

-# Chapter 15: Intellectual Assessment
+# Chapter 15 Abstract "Intellectual Assessment":

-Intelligence has been defined in many ways, and intelligence assessment has a long history The assessment of intelligence is considered one of the key successes in psychology.
+Intelligence has been defined in many ways, and intelligence assessment has a long history.
+The assessment of intelligence is considered one of the key successes in psychology.
 The most prominent contemporary theory of intelligence is the Cattell-Horn-Carroll (CHC) model, which is a three-stratum hierarchical model that includes narrow abilities (stratum 1), broad abilities (stratum 2), and general abilities (stratum 3).
 However, there are alternative conceptualizations of intelligence.